abrahamparayil/blog/content/about.md

 ---
 My name is Abraham Raji.
 I'm a maker.
 I design and build solutions to problems that fascinate me.
 I consider myself a minimalist who believes in sensible and intuitive design that is beautiful both on the outside as well as under the hood.

 Free/Libre Software Enthusiast.
 Privacy Advocate.
 Open Design Advocate.
 An advocate of "Be excellent to everyone you see".
+Product Designer (UI/UX).
+Software Developer.
 Hardware Enthusiast.
 Debian Contributor.
-Mozillian.
-Vector Designer.
+Emacs User.

 ## Skills